MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/stopprocesssample03-sample.md

 ---
 # StopProcessSample03 Sample

 This sample shows how to write a cmdlet whose parameters have aliases and whose parameters support wildcard characters.
 This cmdlet is similar to the `Stop-Process` cmdlet provided by Windows PowerShell 2.0.

-### How to build the sample by using Visual Studio.
+## How to build the sample by using Visual Studio

 1. With the Windows PowerShell 2.0 SDK installed, navigate to the StopProcessSample03 folder.
-The default location is C:\Program Files (x86)\Microsoft SDKs\Windows\v7.0\Samples\sysmgmt\WindowsPowerShell\csharp\StopProcessSample03.
+The default location is
+   `C:\Program Files (x86)\Microsoft SDKs\Windows\v7.0\Samples\sysmgmt\WindowsPowerShell\csharp\StopProcessSample03`.

-2. Double-click the icon for the solution (.sln) file.
+1. Double-click the icon for the solution (.sln) file.
 This opens the sample project in Microsoft Visual Studio.

-3. In the **Build** menu, select **Build Solution**.

-    The library for the sample will be built in the default \bin or \bin\debug folders.
+1. In the **Build** menu, select **Build Solution** to build the library for the sample in the default `\bin` or `\bin\debug` folders.

-### How to run the sample
+## How to run the sample

 1. Create the following module folder:

-    `[user]/documents/windowspowershell/modules/StopProcessSample03`
+    `[user]\Documents\WindowsPowerShell\Modules\StopProcessSample03`

-2. Copy the sample assembly to the module folder.
+1. Copy the sample assembly to the module folder.

-3. Start Windows PowerShell.
+1. Start Windows PowerShell.

-4. Run the following command to load the assembly into Windows PowerShell:
+1. Run the following command to load the assembly into Windows PowerShell:

-    `import-module stopprossessample03`
+    `Import-Module stopprossessample03`

-5. Run the following command to run the cmdlet:
+1. Run the following command to run the cmdlet:

     `stop-proc`